Yowiee/recipes-new/content/pumpkin_ricotta_quinoa_fritters.md

 3. Heat 2 tsp of the oil in a frying pan over medium-high heat.
 Add the basil and garlic and cook, stirring, for 30 seconds or until aromatic.
 Stir in the passata and sugar and simmer for 5 minutes or until thickened slightly.
 Season.
 Set aside and keep warm.
 4. Heat 1 tbs of the oil in a large non-stick frying pan over medium heat.
 Spoon four 1⁄4 cupfuls of pumpkin mixture into pan, spreading to 1cm thick.
 Cook for 2 minutes or until golden brown.
 Use an egg lifter to turn.
 Cook for a further 2 minutes or until cooked through.
 Transfer to a plate.
 Repeat with remaining oil and pumpkin mixture to make 8 fritters.
 5. Serve fritters with the tomato sauce.
 Sprinkle with the spinach, basil leaves and extra parmesan.

+#### Notes:
+- You can substitute normal quinoa for quinoa flakes, but pre-cook quinoa first and then mash